Error: Unable to create or open the default database

 When opening ArcMap, the following error message is received on start-up:

-In ArcGIS 10, one of the start-up processes is the creation and/or validation of a default file geodatabase in the <User Profile>\MyDocuments\ArcGIS folder for the user executing the software.
-The default geodatabase is used in many tasks throughout the application and is required to effectively run the software.
+In ArcGIS 10, one of the start-up processes is the creation and/or validation of a default file geodatabase in the <User Profile>\MyDocuments\ArcGIS folder of the user executing the software.
+The default geodatabase is used in many tasks throughout the application, and is required to effectively run the software.

 Solution or Workaround